 The nationality classification system for the reports would change periodically, so what I have reproduced here are the figures for 1888-97 when prison reports consistently used the following categories:

-Table showing prisoner numbers 1888-97 according to nationality categories in the annual reports for Queensland prisons (C. Dawson).
+Table showing prisoner numbers 1888-97 according to nationality categories in the annual reports for Queensland prisons.
+(C. Dawson) |

 Indians were also a significant minority although many were indentured agricultural labourers and were not permitted to stay in the colony once their work was done.
 The Queensland Aliens Act 1861 excluded most Asians and Indians from naturalisation and freehold titles, and these groups suffered under restrictive and inequitable workplace laws that resulted in many prison sentences.

-This period was also the height of the South Sea Islander presence in the central coast sugar plantations and they were the biggest non-white demographic in the prisons during this time, even outnumbering Aboriginal peoples.
+This period was also the height of the South Sea Islander presence in the central coast sugar plantations and they were the biggest non-white demographic in the prisons during this time, even outnumbering First Nations peoples.
 Most of their crimes were petty, but the imprisonment rate was fuelled by racial paranoia in the sugar areas.

 The Germans were a significant immigrant group that were allowed to settle and left their mark in Queensland placenames, but despite their relatively free legal status they still made up a large percentage of the prison population.

 It was a surprise to find the Danes singled out from the 'Other Countries' category and featuring prominently.
-The poor Danish economy and Queensland government incentives contributed to this, and by the 1890s about half of the Danes living in Australia had entered via Queensland.
+The poor Danish economy and Queensland government immigration incentives contributed to this, and by the 1890s about half of the Danes living in Australia had entered via Queensland.
 18% of all non-British people naturalised in Queensland before 1903 were from Denmark.

 There are a few curios of the age in the nationality categories, such as 'British America' which referred to the Caribbean states and Canada.
 It is also clear that a sizeable population of Africans were in the colony at the time.